reubs01/reubs01.github.io/_posts/2022-07-15-Defensive-security-with-splunk.md

 I then conducted a simulated attack and analysed the results to determine the effectiveness of my monitoring solutions.

 ### Technologies Used:

 Splunk: {Reporting, Alerting, Dashboards}

-### This project covered a wide range of topics, including:
+### This project covered a wide range of topics including:

 * Information security continuous monitoring (ISCM)
 * Log types and their use for monitoring